Programmer25X/Battleships/README.md

 # Battleships Project

 ## Overview
-As part of my **Computer Science A-Level**, I completed an extended programming project.
+As part of my **Computer Science A-Level**, I completed an extended programming project from June 2024 to March 2025.
 This involved me having to conduct research about already existing products and then formulate my own designs.

 I decided to create a version of Battleships, which could be played on desktop PCs.
 By using a variety of different data structures, file handling and an Insertion Sort algorithm - I was able to create a version of Battleships.